 One network policy

 Running the New IEEE 802.1X Secure Wired and Wireless Connections wizard is not the only step required to deploy 802.1X authenticating switches and wireless access points as RADIUS clients to the NPS server.
 Both network access methods require that you deploy additional hardware and software components.

 You can run the New IEEE 802.1X Secure Wired and Wireless Connections wizard every time you need to create new policies for 802.1X access.

 Membership in Domain Admins, or equivalent, is the minimum required to complete this procedure.

 To create policies for 802.1X wired or wireless with a wizard

-In Getting Started and Standard Configuration , select RADIUS server for 802.1X Wireless or Wired Connections .
+In Getting Started and Standard Configuration, use the combination box to select RADIUS server for 802.1X Wireless or Wired Connections.
 The text and links below the text change to reflect your selection.